AlexReyesHuezo/AlexReyesHuezo/README.md

 I'm Alex, a *Web developer* from El Salvador, who is passionate about **web A11y**.

 How rewarding it is to get the Web right!
 That's why I'm constantly learning about open web standards to achieve semantic and consistent masterpieces.
-I'm looking to collaborate in areas like Design Systems, Product Design, Developer Experience, Web Mapping, Cryptography, among others.
+I'm looking to collaborate in areas like Design Systems, Product Design, Developer Experience, WebAssembly, Web Mapping, Cryptography, among others.

 - 💬 Ask me about *HTML*, *CSS*, *WCAG* & *JavaScript*.
 - 👯 I'm currently a contributor for MDN Web Docs.